 The picture on the right was taken during a family visit to the World Headquarters of Jehovah's Witnesses in Warwick, New York in June of 2017.
-We look forward to the time in the near future when deserts on the earth will undergo a miraculous transformation under God's Kingdom.
+My family looks forward to the time in the near future when deserts will undergo a miraculous transformation under God's Kingdom.
 To learn more about what God's Kingdom can mean for you and your family, please visit the web site jw.org

 states: "Even the wilderness and desert will rejoice in those days; the desert will blossom with flowers.
 Yes, there will be an abundance of flowers and singing and joy!
 Springs will burst forth in the wilderness, and streams in the desert.